pdavit/emailresponder/DEPLOYMENT.md

 - The application uses Next.js 15 with App Router
 - Drizzle ORM is configured for database operations
-- All API routes are protected with Clerk authentication
+- All API routes are protected with Firebase authentication
 - The demo page is read-only and doesn't require authentication
 - All environment variables should be stored in a `.env` file locally and configured in Vercel dashboard for production
 - **Note**: Payment functionality has been temporarily removed and will be re-integrated with Stripe in a future update